Diego-Llanes/resume/mle_resume/resume.typ

   content: [
     Python,
     JavaScript,
-    R,
     Go,
     Java,
     C,
+    SQL,
     HTML,
-    CSS,
-    SQL
+    CSS
   ],
 )
 #oneline-title-item(
-  title: "Libraries and Frameworks",
+  title: "Libraries / Tools",
   content: [
     PyTorch,
     NumPy,
-    TensorFlow,
+    LLaMA-Factory,
+    Pydantic,
+    Streamlit,
+    Slurm,
     Gymnasium,
     Flask
   ]
 )

 #sectionsep
-#section("Projects")

-// #project(
-//   title: [Web-OLMo],
-//   date: [Summer 2025],
-//   company: "Allen Institute for Artificial Intelligence",
-//   description: [
-//     Created a hyperspectral foundation model for generating low-dimensional latent representations of light information, enabling efficient downstream prediction tasks in computer vision.
-//     #emph()[This work was presented at #link("https://ieeexplore.ieee.org/document/10876423")[IEEE Whispers 2024 conference].]
-//   ],
-// )
+#section("Projects / Publications")

 #project(
-  title: [STARS: Sensor-agnostic Transformer Architecture for Remote Sensing],
+  title: [Web Agents],
-  date: [Summer 2024],
+  date: [Summer 2025],
-  company: "Pacific National Northwest Laboratory",
+  company: "Allen Institute for Artificial Intelligence (AI2)",
   description: [
-    Created a hyperspectral foundation model for generating low-dimensional latent representations of light information, enabling efficient downstream prediction tasks in computer vision.
-    #emph()[This work was presented at #link("https://ieeexplore.ieee.org/document/10876423")[IEEE Whispers 2024 conference].]
+    - Developed a vision based multimodal agent to autonomously execute end-to-end complex web tasks.
+    - Created open source web navigation datasets to accelerate community research of autonomous web agents.
+    - #emph()[The manuscript for this work is in progress and is to be submitted to CVPR 2026.]
   ],
 )

 #project(
-  title: [Tractable, Reliable, and Operational Neural Networks for Buildings Energy Management],
+  title: [STARS: Sensor-agnostic Transformer Architecture for Remote Sensing],
-  date: [Winter 2024],
+  date: [Summer 2024],
-  company: "Pacific Nortwest National Laboratory",
+  company: "Pacific National Northwest Laboratory",
   description: [
-    Benchmarked the use of Differentiable Predictive Control against traditional deep reinforcement learning algorithms for the control of non-linear dynamical systems and building systems.
-    #emph()[The manuscript for this work is in progress and is to be submitted to a control conference early Winter 2025.]
+    // Created a hyperspectral foundation model for generating low-dimensional latent representations of light information, enabling efficient downstream prediction tasks in computer vision.
+    // #emph()[This work was presented at #link("https://ieeexplore.ieee.org/document/10876423")[IEEE Whispers 2024 conference].]
+    - Developed a vision model that accepts an arbitrary count of spectral measurements, agnostic to sensor.
+    - Created a Web GUI front end for the visualization and deployment of experiments for domain experts.
+    - #emph()[This work was presented at #link("https://ieeexplore.ieee.org/document/10876423")[IEEE Whispers 2024 conference].]
   ],
 )

+// #project(
+//   title: [Tractable, Reliable, and Operational Neural Networks for Buildings Energy Management],
+//   date: [Winter 2024],
+//   company: "Pacific Nortwest National Laboratory",
+//   description: [
+//     Benchmarked the use of Differentiable Predictive Control against traditional deep reinforcement learning algorithms for the control of non-linear dynamical systems and building systems.
+//     #emph()[The manuscript for this work is in progress and is to be submitted to a control conference early Winter 2025.]
+//   ],
+// )

 #project(
   title: [BOSS Net: A Self-consistent Data-driven Model for Determining Stellar Parameters],
   date: [Fall 2023],
   company: "Hutchinson Research Group",
   description: [
-    Developed a pipeline for the estimation of surface gravity, surface temperature, and iron content from photometric light readings focused in the near-infrared.
+    - Built a CNN to estimate the surface gravity and temperature of stars from near‑infrared photometry.
+    - Released a self consistent 412k spectral training corpus by labelling points from a multitude of sensors.
-    #emph()[This work was presented at the /*Flatiron Institute at the*/2023 SDSS-V Collaboration Meeting and published in the #link("https://iopscience.iop.org/article/10.3847/1538-3881/ad291d")[Astronomical Journal].]
+    - #emph()[This work was presented at the /*Flatiron Institute at the*/2023 SDSS-V Collaboration Meeting and published in the #link("https://iopscience.iop.org/article/10.3847/1538-3881/ad291d")[Astronomical Journal].]
   ],
 )
 // #project(